cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/iOS-Teams.md

 For a description of each argument and what it means, see [deployment parameters](/warp-for-teams/teams#parameters).

 ### Example Configuration in Jamf
-Follow these steps to deploy the WARP client via Jamf:
+Follow these steps to deploy the WARP Client via Jamf:

 #### Upload the package
 1. Login to your `jamfcloud.com` account.